Wal33D/manic-miners-launcher/README.md

 The bundled **Fredericka the Great** font is provided under the [SIL Open Font License](https://scripts.sil.org/OFL).
 See [assets/NOTICE](assets/NOTICE) for more information.

+## Security Notes

+Some dependencies currently have unresolved high-severity vulnerabilities as reported by `npm audit`.
+These issues stem from packages such as `express`, `puppeteer`, and `tar-fs`, which are pulled in by the `itchio-downloader` dependency.
+Consider reviewing the audit report and updating or replacing these packages when patches become available.

 Happy mining!

 ---